 In order to check whether other variables may also contribute/relate to the pattern of visitors we have observed above, several types of data were collected from the following sources:

 - The Consumer Confidence Index (CCI) developed by the Organisation for Economic Co-operation and Development (OECD) – is an indicator of how confident households across various countries are in their financial situation, over time.

 - Google Trends R package

-gtrendsR– measuring the amount of hits over time and from various countries, for the queries: “Edinburgh Castle” and “Craigmillar Castle”.
+gtrendsR– measuring the number of hits over time and from various countries, for the queries: “Edinburgh Castle” and “Craigmillar Castle”.

-- Global Data on Events, Language and Tone (GDELT) – this is a massive dataset measuring the tone and impact of world-wide news events as extracted from news articles.
-Data related to only Scottish events was selected.
+- Global Data on Events, Language and Tone (GDELT) – this is a massive dataset measuring the tone and impact of worldwide news events as extracted from news articles.
+Data related to only Scottish events were selected.

 - Internet Movie Database + Open Movie Database – these sources were scoured for data on productions related to Scotland (in terms of their plot or filming locations).